jkursula/PWP/README.md

 # Note

-If Python version of environment is 3.8 or higher, some modifications to the __init__.py file in flask_sqlalchemy folder need to be done:
+If Python version of environment is 3.8 or higher, some modifications to the __init__.py file in flask_sqlalchemy folder need to be done.<br/>
-On row 39 change:
+On row 39 change:<br/>
 _timer = time.perf_counter()  ==>  _timer = time.perf_counter

 # Database